arcus-azure/arcus.security/docs/preview/features/secret-store/create-new-secret-provider.md

 ### Adding critical exceptions

-When implementing your own `ISecretProvider`, you may come across situations where you want to throw an critical exception (for example: authentication, authorization failures...) and that this critical exception is eventually throwed by the secret store when you're looking up secrets.
+When implementing your own `ISecretProvider`, you may come across situations where you want to throw an critical exception (for example: authentication, authorization failures...) and that this critical exception is eventually thrown by the secret store when you're looking up secrets.

 When the authentication (for example) only happens when your secret provider _actually_ looks for secrets, then you may want to benefit from this feature.
 If you don't provide any critical exceptions yourself, the exception may only be logged and you may end up with only a `SecretNotFoundException`.